Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/primary_flight_instruments.md

 ![wso_ground_speed_indicator](../../img/wso_ground_speed_indicator.jpg)

 A ground speed indicator is provided in the rear cockpit, with a range from 0 to 1999 knots.
-Ground speed is provided by the navigation computer, with the source dependent on INS function.
-If the INS online, the ground speed value calculated is based on the provided velocity, and can display correct information as low as 0 knots.
+Ground speed signal is provided by the Navigation Computer, with the source dependent on INS function.
+If the is INS online, the ground speed value calculated is based on the provided velocity, and can display correct information as low as 0 knots.
 When the INS is offline, the air data computer performs a calculation using crew-entered wind information, which can cause errors of up to 150 displaying while the aircraft is on the ground with the parking brake set.
+If failed, the rollers will be stuck on their position.

 With DMAS installed, the rear ground speed indicator is removed, as GS is a DMAS function.